 Sound model learning function

-The sound model learning functional entity produces speaker independent acoustic model from a large size speech database to recognize general user’s speech.
+The sound model learning functional entity produces speaker independent acoustic model from a large size speech database to recognize general user’s speech based on a a deep-neural-network (DNN).
 It also includes the process of collecting speech database and adaptation training for the specific speech environment to make the speaker independent acoustic model optimal in the application environments.
-The acoustic model database storing a sound model is used to convert the extracted feature vector into a text with a decoder.
-For the acoustic model training, also called as model parameter learning, a signal processing algorithm for extracting a feature vector from a speech input signal of a time domain can be converted into deep neural network (DNN).
-The model parameter learning method is performed through the deep learning model in which the signal processing DNN and the classification DNN are fused.
-Feature extraction function

-Input/output management function
+It consists of a memory and a processor which generates sound-model state sets corresponding to multiple set training speech data included in multi-set training speech data.
+It then generates a multi-set state cluster from the sound-model state sets, and sets the multi-set training speech data as an input node and the multi-set state cluster as an output node in order to learn a DNN structured parameter.
+When a user’s speech and characteristic information are received by a user interface, the processor recognizes the user’s speech on the basis of the learned DNN structured parameter by setting a sound-model state set corresponding to the characteristic information of the user’s speech as an output node Input/output management function

 The Input/output management function provides the audio input interface function which processes the speech data input from the microphone and the output interface function which recognizes speech data and sends back the recognition result to the user.